atreyasha/dotfiles/docs/develop.md

             data is updated

         2.  clean external hard-drive and organize folders there

+            1.  clean up local drive to make space as well

         3.  back-up `personal` directory, `gnupg` keys and neomutt email archives